single-cell-data/TileDB-SOMA/apis/python/README-csr-ingest.md

-RSS as revealed by `htop` -- CSR data from disk (and in RAM) is a list of contiguous row sub-sequences with row-subsequence values all spelled out per array cell, but only bounding column dimensions written out; COO data is a list of `(i,j,v)` tuples with the `i,j` written out individually.
-In summary, all-at-once `.tocoo()` has a memory increase from on-disk size to in-memory COO-ified, but with a lower multiplication factor.
+RSS as revealed by `htop` -- CSR data from disk (and in RAM) is a list of contiguous row sub-sequences with row-subsequence values all spelled out per array cell, but only bounding column dimensions written out; COO data is a list of `(i,j,v)` tuples with the `i,j` written out individually -- which of course takes more memory.
+In summary, all-at-once `.tocoo()` has a memory increase from on-disk size to in-memory COO-ified, but with a lower (and more predictable) multiplication factor.

 The alternative discussed here applies for `.h5ad` data files which are small enough to read into RAM, but for which the 2.5x-or-so inflation from CSR to COO results in a COO matrix which is too big